Robert H. Foerderer: Political career

-He was elected in 1900 as a Republican to the 57th United States Congress as a representative for Pennsylvania's at-large congressional district.
+Foerderer was elected in 1900 as a Republican to the 57th United States Congress as a representative for Pennsylvania's at-large congressional district.
 He served on the committees for banking and currency, enrolled bills and ventilation and acoustics.
-He was re-elected in 1902 for Pennsylvania's 4th congressional district and served until his death in 1903.
+Foerderer was re-elected in 1902 for Pennsylvania's 4th congressional district and served until his death in 1903.

 Death and legacy

 Foederer died in 1903 while in office at his home in Torresdale.
 He was interred in Philadelphia's Laurel Hill Cemetery.
 It is possible that he died from chromate poisoning from his years handling chromium for his chrome tanning technique although the cause of death was listed as Bright's disease.

+Following Foerderer's death, Reuben Moon would be elected to fill his vacancy.
 Foerderer's son, Percival took over management of the leather goods business and is known for building the La Ronda mansion and estate in Bryn Mawr, Pennsylvania.

 The Glen Foerd estate is currently operated as a historic house museum, and the grounds are a public park.